THE TEAM BEHIND THE WCB

 WHO IS DOING THE 'PREMISES CHECKS', A VET THAT'S ARMED WITH RESOURCES?

-Every Vet who visits a WCB Applicant’s premises is given 2 documents in advance (see the pics below).
+Every Vet/RVN who visits a WCB Applicant’s premises is given 2 documents in advance (see the pics below).
 They are given a long report to fill in and go through, created by the brilliant Wildlife Specialist Vet, Liz Mullineaux AND they’re given a document of important questions to ask (created by a team of wildlife trained & rehab experienced Vet Professionals).